 COPE Visitor Centre

-This place is hard to visit but completely worth it.
-It’s a rehabilitation center focused on making artificial limbs, walking aids, and wheelchairs in Laos.
-The center has a museum part that offers a myriad of information on the bombings that happened in Laos.
+This place is difficult to visit but completely worth it.
+It’s a rehabilitation center focused on making walking aids, wheelchairs, and artificial limbs in Laos.
+Offering a myriad of information on the bombings, the COPE centre has a museum part discussing what happened in Laos.

-It was absolutely heartbreaking to learn about the bombings America unloaded on the peaceful country of Laos; to make matters worse, I didn’t even learn about our involvement with Laos in school.
-It was truly eye-opening to visit this grim centre but it was 100% worth it.
+It was absolutely heartbreaking to learn about the bombings the United States unloaded on the peaceful country of Laos.
+To make matters worse, I didn’t even learn about our involvement with Laos in school.
+It was eye-opening to visit this solemn centre but 100% worth it.

 Also known as Wat Xieng Khuan, the Buddha Park is a weird sculpture park filled with over 200 strange and odd-looking Buddha statues.
 According to some legend, the park was started by a rogue monk who was trying to reconsolidate Buddhism and Hinduism by depicting various scenes from both religions.